johnschoeman/sprinkles-of-functional-programming/deck.md

 other task that needs to be done which would lend themselves to a funcitonal style, but it would be a mistake to try to do everything in a functional style.

+^ you don't have to get super in to functional programming a few basics will get you far

 ---

 <br/>